alexjhetherington/footnotesforthefuture/content/words/wall-running-1/index.md

 * A player whose movement we will abstractly define as a 3d vector every frame.
 I use the built in Character Controller<sup>[1]</sup> as a base
 * Raycasts<sup>[2]</sup>:  lasers we can fire at the environment that will report information about things they hit<sup>[3]</sup>

+At a high level the algorith for wall running is, each frame:

+1. Detect wall(s)
-The algorithm for basic wall running looks like this:
+* Select wall for wall running

-1. Fire a short raycast to the left and right of the player
+* Calculate wall running direction
+* Move

+#### Detect Walls

+To detect a wall we fire a raycast from our character into the scene.
+Choosing where to fire our raycasts is intertwined with how we want to select our walls, so I will discuss that in the next section.

+Once we have fired our raycast into the scene, we will have a RaycastHit object that represents any collisions it made in the scene.
+Examining this we can evaluate whether it hit a runnable wall:

-* RaycastHit.collider doesn't equal null?
-That might be a wall...
+1. RaycastHit.collider == null?
+If yes - it hit something!
+Maybe a wall...
-* RaycastHit.normal dot Vector3.Up equals 0?
-If yes, the two vectors are orthagonal which means the wall candidate is perpendicular to the ground.
+* RaycastHit.normal dot Vector3.Up == 0?
+If yes - the two vectors are orthagonal which means the wall candidate is perpendicular to the ground.
 That's a runnable wall!
-* If both raycasts hit wall runnable walls, discard the one further away and keep the closest
-* If we have a runnable wall, enter wall running state (otherwise, exit here and wait until next frame)
-* RaycastHit.normal X Vector3.Up (cross product) gives us the orthagonal vector - which is the vector along the wall
-* Tell our character to move along this vector.
-Do something with vertical velocity (like ignore or limit it)

-That's it!
-Super simple.
-To make wall running work at consistent distances I raycast in multiple directions around the player like so.
+#### Select Walls

+Now we know how to find walls in the scene, we need to decide where to look.
+My approach has evolved over time.

+To begin wall running, we can fire raycasts all around the player.

 !["Raycasts image"](raycasts.png)

-In addition, I lock the player direction to forward along the wall while wall running (and then allow camera movement independently) to ensure wall checking is done consistently along the wall.
-In other words, even if the player looks away from their wall their 'body' is still perpendicular to it, and thus raycasts will be correctly sent towards it.
+We can then choose the nearest wall from the viable candidates by comparing RaycastHit.distance.

+While wall running, we do not need to send raycasts all around the player.
+In this case we know we can expect a wall to the player's side so we can fire a single raycast directly at the wall.

+The direction of the raycast is RaycastHit.normal * -1 i.e. the opposite of the vector that is pointing directly away from the wall.

+#### Calculate wall running direction

+RaycastHit.normal X Vector3.Up (cross product) gives us an orthagonal vector to "Directly Up" and "Perpendicular from the wall"- this is a vector along the wall.
+This is our move direction!

+We may need to multiple the resulting Vector by -1 if the player is facing the opposite way.
+You can check this by looking at the sign (positive or minus) of wallRunDirection dot (player forwards direction).

+You might choose player forwards to be the current look Vector, or the current move Vector.

+#### Move

+We have a wall and we have a direction.
+Now it is up to you to write code to move your player character in this direction.
+I will leave this as an excercise to you.

-Another key ingredient is to make the player wall run at a consistent distance from the wall.
-RaycastHit.normal and RaycastHit.point can be used to create a unity plane<sup>[4]</sup>.
+A tip: RaycastHit.normal and RaycastHit.point can be used to create a unity plane<sup>[4]</sup>.
 Plane.GetDistanceToPoint will tell us the current distance from wall.
-If the player is not at the desired distance, I add a small vector in the appropriate direction to the vector along the wall we calculated earlier.
-An even simpler approach would be to set the transform of the player directly to the appropriate distance.

-The final steps are to add a check to make sure the player is not on the ground, and to add a "wall run" button.

-And that's it!
-Functional wall running!
+You can use this to add a velocity or set the player's position so they arrive at the correct distance from the wall.

 ### Making it feel good

 To make wall running feel good we need to give the player feedback as they do it.
-We can do this by adjusting the physics of the wall run (e.g. what happens to vertical velocity during the wall run?) and by adding sound effects.
-We can also add screen effects that give the wall running a more distinct visual without touching the physics.
+Some ways we can do this are :

+1. Adjust the physics of the wall run
+* Add sound effects
+* Add UI changes
+* Add physical effects (e.g. the player's arm touching the wall)
+* Camera effects

+Most of these are out of the scope of the article, but I will talk about camera FX.

+#### Camera Tilt

-The most common camera FX, seen in Mirror's Edge and Titanfall among other games, is a camera tilt during the wall run.
+The most common camera FX, seen in Mirror's Edge and Titanfall for example, is a camera tilt during the wall run.
 Creating this effect is very simple.
 I use a tweening library called Leantween <sup>[5]</sup>.
 There are many other tweening libraries.

 The leantween version of this looks like: